SiliconLabs/Gecko_SDK_discontinued/kits/SLSTK3401A_EFM32PG/examples/rs232/readme.txt

 as using the virtual COM port on the Starter Kit.

 For the default USART communication, serial configuration 115200-8-N-1 is used.
+(EXP pin 1 is GND, EXP pin 12 is USART0 Tx and EXP pin 14 is USART0 Rx).
 By defining "RETARGET_VCOM" as a build option, a virtual COM port through the USB cable is enabled.
 If LEUART mode is configured by defining "RETARGET_LEUART0" as a build option, terminal configuration is 9600-8-N-1 if "RETARGET_VCOM" is not defined, and 115200-8-N-1 if "RETARGET_VCOM" is defined.

 Board:  Silicon Labs SLSTK3401A Starter Kit